Sushmit-Biswas/Public_Transport_Manager/README.md

 ## 🚀 Compiling and Running

-Follow these steps to compile and run the project:
+Follow these steps to compile and run the project in Ubuntu:

 ### 1. **Compile the Project**
 ```bash